Sarah Taylor

 If You May Have a Claim

-If you have been maintaining, using, or treating a piece of land adjacent to your property as your own for ten or more years — and you genuinely believed the piece of land was yours — you may have grounds to apply to be registered as its owner.
+If you have been maintaining or using land adjacent to your property for ten or more years, and genuinely believed it was yours, you may have grounds to apply for ownership.
+Ask yourself:

-• Have I (or the previous owners of my property) been in continuous possession of the land for at least ten years?
+• Have I (or previous owners) been in continuous possession for at least 10 years?

-• Did I genuinely believe throughout that the land was mine?
+• Did I genuinely believe the land was mine throughout that time?

-• Have I been maintaining it or using it in the way that an owner would?
+• Have I maintained it the way an owner would?

-If the answers point in your favour, it is worth taking legal advice to explore whether a formal application to HM Land Registry is appropriate.
+If the answers point in your favour, seek legal advice to explore a formal application to HM Land Registry.

 If You Are the Registered Owner